FuelLabs/sway-applications/fractional-NFT/SPECIFICATION.md

 ##### `purchase_ownership()`

-1. Allows for a user to purchase the underlying fractionalized NFT if
+1. Allows for a user to purchase the token creator role for the token distribution if:
     1. The correct payment type and amount is provided
     2. The distribution has not ended